Neat-Keat/TUnotes/SEM5/COSC350/Day 12 (Exam 2 Content).md

 # Range of Frequencies Per Channel
 - FDM susceptible to noise and distortion
-- Most FDM systems assign each sender and receiver pair a range of frequencnies
+- Most FDM systems assign each sender and receiver pair a range of frequencies
 - FDM can choose how the frequencies are used
 - Two primary ways:
 	- increase the data rate
 	- Increase *immnity* to interference
 - To increase the overall data rate
 	- a sender divides the frequency range of the channel into *K* carriers
-	- sends *1/K* of the data over each carrier
+	- sends *1 / K* of the data over each carrier

 - A sender can perform FDM within an allocated channel
 - to increase immunity to interference